War of Actium: Land campaign

 Even though Octavian wanted to immediately pursue Antony and Cleopatra, many of his veterans wanted to retire and return to private life.
 Octavian allowed many of his longest serving veterans (as many as 10 legions by some accounts) to retire.
 Many of those legionaries could trace their service to Julius Caesar some 20 years earlier.

 After the winter ended, Octavian resumed the hunt.
-In the spring of 30 BC, Octavian rejected the idea of transporting his army across the sea and attacking Alexandria directly, and instead travelled by land through Asia.
+In early 30 BC, Octavian rejected the idea of transporting his army across the sea and attacking Alexandria directly, and instead travelled by land through Asia.
 Antony had received much of his backing from Rome's client kingdoms in the east.
-By marching his army by land, he ensured Antony could not regroup and cement his authority over the provinces.
+By marching his army by land, Octavian ensured Antony could not regroup and cement his authority over the provinces.

-The majority of Antony's army, 23 legions plus 15,000 cavalry, had been left in Greece after Actium where eventually, without supplies, they surrendered.
+The majority of Antony's army, 23 legions plus 15,000 cavalry, had been left in Greece after Actium where, eventually, without supplies, they surrendered.

 Meanwhile, Antony attempted to secure an army in Cyrenaica from Lucius Pinarius.
 Unfortunately for Antony, Pinarius had switched his loyalty to Octavian.
 When Octavian received word of this development, he ordered Pinarius to move his four legions east towards Alexandria while Octavian would move west.
 Trapped in Egypt with the remnant of their former army, Antony and Cleopatra bided their time awaiting Octavian's arrival.

 When Octavian and Pinarius arrived at Alexandria, they placed the entire city under siege.
-Before Octavian had arrived, Antony took the roughly 30,000 soldiers he had left and attacked Pinarius, unaware that he was outnumbered 2 to 1.
+Before Octavian had arrived, Antony took the roughly 30,000 soldiers he had left and attacked Pinarius, unaware that he was outnumbered two to one.
 Pinarius destroyed what was left of Antony's army with Antony escaping back to Alexandria before Octavian arrived.
-As Octavian approached with his legions, what remained of Antony's cavalry and fleet surrendered to Octavian.
+As Octavian approached with his legions, what remained of Antony's cavalry and fleet surrendered to him.
 Most of the remainder of Antony's infantry surrendered without any engagement at this stage of the conflict, and Antony's cause was lost.

 Antony was forced to watch as his army and hopes of dominance in Rome were handed to Octavian.
 In honourable Roman tradition, Antony, on August 1, 30 BC, fell on his sword.
 According to the ancient accounts however, he was not entirely successful and with an open wound in his belly, was taken to join Cleopatra, who had fled to her mausoleum.
 Here Antony succumbed to his wound and supposedly died in his lover's arms, leaving her alone to face Octavian.